AverniteDF/poe-bot-server-wsgi/README.md

 # poe-bot-server-wsgi
-This project aims to create a full-featured Poe server bot using a WSGI Python web application (purely synchronous implementation).

-This bot is available on Poe as [Server-Bot-WSGI](https://poe.com/Server-Bot-WSGI) (by @robhewitt).

-To set up your own server bot (or "bot server" as they're called in Poe's API documentation) you will need two things:

-1. A means of creating a Python web application (e.g., shared hosting account with cPanel)
-2. An account on Poe that allows you to create server bots (`poe.com/create_bot`)

-### Part 1 - Setting up a Python web application:
-1. Log into cPanel and navigate to "Setup Python App"
-1. Click "Create Application"
-1. Select the latest version of Python
-1. Enter "poe-bot-server" in "Application root" field
-1. Enter "poe-bot-server" in "Application URL" field
-1. Leave the "Application startup file" and "Application Entry point" fields BLANK
-1. Click "Create" button
-1. Enter `https://yourdomain.com/poe-bot-server/` into your browser address bar to see if the default web app setup is running okay
-1. Navigate to "File Manager" in cPanel
-1. Open the `/poe-bot-server` folder
-1. Replace the files you see there with the project files of this repo
-1. Go back the "Setup Python App" page and bring up the details of your newly created web app (you may need to click the "Edit" button)
-1. Near the top of the page you will see "To enter to virtual environment, run the command: {command}" - copy that command to the clipboard
-1. SSH into your shared hosting account (by using PuTTY for example)
-1. Paste that command into the terminal
-1. Enter the command `pip install -r requirements.txt` to install the packages needed for the project
-1. Stop and restart your Python web app to refresh it
-1. Enter `https://yourdomain.com/poe-bot-server/` into your browser address bar to see if the updated web app is running okay
-1. Note: You will need to edit the `.env` file but you need to complete Part #2 (below) first

-### Part 2 - Creating a server bot (profile) on Poe:
-1. Log in to your Poe account
-1. Click the "Create bot" button or navigate to [poe.com/create_bot](https://poe.com/create_bot)
-1. Select "Server bot"
-1. Enter a unique name for your bot
-1. Enter `https://yourdomain.com/poe-bot-server/` in the "Server URL" field
-1. Copy the access key to your clipboard
-1. Now that you have the server bot name and access key you will need to edit the `.env` file of your web app
-1. Click on the "Check reachability" button to test basic connectivity with your web app.
-If there's a problem then try restarting your web app
-1. Click the "Create bot" button near bottom of page
-1. Start a chat with the new server bot you created
+This project aims to build a fully functional server bot for the [Poe platform](https://poe.com/) using a WSGI Python web application.
+The bot is implemented in a purely synchronous manner, making it easy to set up on shared hosting environments (such as those with cPanel).

+The bot is available on Poe as [Server-Bot-WSGI](https://poe.com/Server-Bot-WSGI) (by @robhewitt).

+The ultimate goal of this project is to allow the bot to forward user messages to other bots on Poe and relay their responses back to the user.
+Currently, the bot echoes user messages in uppercase but will be extended with more functionality as the expected JSON payloads for bot-to-bot communication become clearer.

+## Features

+- **Synchronous (no async)**: The bot is implemented using synchronous Python, making it compatible with standard WSGI-based web hosting environments.
+- **Flask-based**: Built using the Flask microframework to handle HTTP requests and responses.
+- **Logging**: Logs requests and responses for easier debugging and monitoring.
+- **Echo Bot**: Responds to user input by echoing it back in uppercase (for now).

+## Setup Instructions

+### Part 1: Setting up a Python Web Application

+To host this project, you'll need a Python web application setup, which is often available on shared hosting platforms like cPanel.

+1. Log into your hosting provider's control panel (e.g., cPanel) and navigate to "Setup Python App".
+2. Click "Create Application".
+3. Select the latest version of Python (3.x).
+4. Set the **Application root** to `poe-bot-server`.
+5. Set the **Application URL** to `poe-bot-server`.
+6. Leave the **Application startup file** and **Application Entry point** fields blank for now.
+7. Click "Create" to initialize the app.
+8. Open your browser and visit `https://yourdomain.com/poe-bot-server/` to confirm that the default web app setup is running.
+9. Use the File Manager in cPanel to navigate to the `/poe-bot-server` directory.
+10. Replace the existing files in this directory with the project files from this repository.
+11. Return to "Setup Python App" and click "Edit" to view your app's details.
+12. Copy the command provided to enter the virtual environment and run it via SSH (e.g., using PuTTY).
+13. Within the SSH session, run `pip install -r requirements.txt` to install the necessary dependencies.
+14. Restart your Python web app to apply the changes.
+15. Revisit `https://yourdomain.com/poe-bot-server/` to check if the updated app is running.
+16. **Note**: Before your bot can function, you'll need to configure the `.env` file.
+This requires completing Part 2.

+### Part 2: Creating a Server Bot on Poe

+To link your web app to Poe, you need to create a server bot profile.

+1. Log into your Poe account.
+2. Click "Create bot" or navigate to [poe.com/create_bot](https://poe.com/create_bot).
+3. Select "Server bot".
+4. Choose a unique name for your bot.
+5. Enter your server's URL (e.g., `https://yourdomain.com/poe-bot-server/`) under **Server URL**.
+6. Copy the access key provided by Poe.
+7. Update the `.env` file in your web app directory with the bot name and access key.
+8. Click "Check reachability" to test the connection between Poe and your web app.
+If there are issues, try restarting the app.
+9. Once the connection is successful, click "Create bot".
+10. Start a chat with your new server bot on Poe to see it in action!

+## Contributing

+Are you familiar with the Poe platform's API or have insight into the JSON payloads used for bot-to-bot communication?
+Contributions are welcome!

+This project is in active development and one key challenge is understanding the specifics of how bots on Poe interact with each other.
+If you have information or code related to this, particularly regarding the format of JSON payloads for requests and responses, your help would be greatly appreciated!

+Here's how you can contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/new-feature`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/new-feature`).
+5. Open a pull request.

+Please feel free to open issues or reach out if you have any questions or ideas!

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.